Pain: Types of Pain, Causes, and Treatment

-Simple, regular exercises like dancing, swimming, walking, gardening can help ease pain by blocking pain signals to your brain.
+Simple, regular exercises like swimming, walking, gardening can help ease pain by blocking pain signals to your brain.
 They also help reduce pain by stretching tense and stiff muscles, joints, and ligaments.
-It’s normal to feel more pain at the beginning, and you may be tempted to quit for fear of doing for more harm than good.
+It’s normal to feel more pain at the beginning, and you may be tempted to quit for fear of doing more harm than good.

 However, if you are resilient and become more active eventually, it’s unlikely you will do any harm or damage.
 The initial pain you experience is because the joints and muscles are getting fitter.
 At the end of the day, the benefits you will accrue far outweigh any pain.